Alex-DG/cubes-walk-around/readme.md

-# Minimal example project - AR Experiement: walk throughout a 3D scene with your phone
+# Minimal example project - AR Experiment: walk throughout a 3D scene with your phone

 - Populate your surrounding with 3D objects ✅